tmeechh/tmeechh/README.md

 👋 Hi, I’m Esan Taiwo...
 Tmeech.

-I'm a **Software developer/engineer** with a passion for building interactive, user-friendly, and high-performance web experiences.
+I'm a **Full-Stack & Web3 Developer** with a passion for building interactive, user-friendly, and high-performance web experiences.
 I love turning ideas into elegant code using modern technologies like TypeScript, Next.js, and Tailwind CSS.

 If you're interested in creating something awesome or learning more about the web — I'm always happy to connect!